sentric/hannibal/README.markdown

 ## How to display compactions
 HBase 0.90.x's API doesn't allow you to query information on running compactions directly, so what we do is to parse the RegionServers' log files directly, which are available through the service interface.
-HBase 0.92 allows to query compactions directly, but we still collect compactions using the logfile-parsing way, because this way we don't miss any short running compactions.
+HBase 0.92 allows you to query compactions directly, but we still collect compactions using the logfile-parsing technique, because this way we don't miss any short running compactions.
 The downside is that this doesn't work out of the box for all HBase clusters because either, the path-pattern or the date-pattern can differ from system to system.
-Another problem can be, that the compaction-information isn't logged at all in your setup, because your LogLevel is set to high.
+Another problem can be, that the compaction-information isn't logged at all in your setup, because your LogLevel is set too high.

-If you consider problems with the the compaction-metrics, you should check the following parameters in [conf/application.conf](blob/master/conf/application.conf).
+If you run into problems with the the compaction-metrics, you should check the following parameters in [conf/application.conf](blob/master/conf/application.conf).

 ### 1. compactions.logfile-path-pattern
 The default of the logfile-path-pattern is

     compactions.logfile-path-pattern = "(?i)\"/logs/(.*regionserver.*[.].*)\""

-The defaults should work for the most setups in distributed mode.
-For standalone-mode you will need change the pattern to
+The defaults should work for most setups in distributed mode.
+For standalone mode you will need change the pattern to

 	compactions.logfile-path-pattern = (?i)\"/logs/(.*master.*[.].*)\"